Table of Contents

 The tape is called Kinesio tape or Kinesiology tape.
 Many athletes and regular folks like you and me believe it has therapeutic effects.
 I believe it helps when my achilles tendonits flares up.
 It is easy to apply and is fairly affordable.

 What is Kinesio Tape?

-The tape was invented by Japanese chiropractor Kenzo Kase in the 1970s.
+Japanese chiropractor Kenzo Kase invented the tape in the 1970s.
 The U.K. web site for Kinesio tape claims it can alleviate pain, reduce inflammation, relax muscles, enhance performance, and help with rehabilitation as well as supporting muscles during a sporting event.

 The Kinesio Benefit

 In order to get the desired results from a Kinesio Tape application, as well as any other treatment, a full assessment is necessary.
 In some cases, the treatment of a condition may require treatment of other underlying conditions as well.